chukwudi-ezenwaba/Hybrid-azure-m365-project/README.md

 ## Overview
 This project demonstrates the design and implementation of a secure hybrid cloud environment for a fictional organization using Microsoft Azure, Microsoft 365, Active Directory Domain Services, and Azure Entra ID.
+**If you notice some folders are empty, it is because I am currently in the proccess of updating this repo with the project frles from my local machine.

 ## Key Objectives
 - Integrate on-prem Active Directory with Azure Entra ID